FDA-AI/FDAi/docs/community_directory/researchers/README.md

 # Researchers Directory

-Welcome to the Researchers Directory of the Decentralized FDA (dFDA) Community Directory.
-This space is dedicated to academic and medical researchers who are contributing their expertise and knowledge to the dFDA project.
-Here, you can find collaborations, share findings, and access resources that are pertinent to the research community within the dFDA ecosystem.
+Welcome to the Researchers Directory of the FDAi Community Directory.
+This space is dedicated to academic and medical researchers who are contributing their expertise and knowledge to the FDAi project.
+Here, you can find collaborations, share findings, and access resources that are pertinent to the research community within the FDAi ecosystem.

 ## Purpose of this Folder

 The purpose of this folder is to:
 - Serve as a central hub for researchers to find and share information.
-- Facilitate collaboration between researchers and other stakeholders in the dFDA project.
+- Facilitate collaboration between researchers and other stakeholders in the FDAi project.
-- Provide a repository of research materials, publications, and data sets that can be used to support the dFDA's objectives.
+- Provide a repository of research materials, publications, and data sets that can be used to support the FDAi's objectives.

 ## How to Add or Modify Content